Chapter 5 Bayesian hierarchical models

 - Likelihood:

-We have added the index \(j\), which represents each item, as we did with subjects; \(item[n]\) indicates the item that corresponds to the observation in the \(n\)-th row of the data frame.
+The index j represents the item id; this is analogous to the index i for subjects.
+Similarly, item[n] indicates the item that corresponds to the observation in the n-th row of the data frame.

 We have hyperparameters and hyperpriors as before:

-We set identical priors for by-items group-level effects as for by-subject group-level effects, but this only because we don’t have any differentiated prior information about subject-level vs. item-level variation.
+We set identical priors for by-items group-level effects as for by-subject group-level effects, but this is only because we don’t have any differentiated prior information about subject-level vs. item-level variation.
 However, bear in mind that the estimation for items is completely independent from the estimation for subjects.
 Although we wrote many more equations than before, the brms

 model is quite straightforward to extend.